Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Probing the top-quark mass with gravitational waves

-Although the tachyonic particle production in a HIPT scenario is a very efficient way to achieve a reheated Universe in non-oscillatory models of inflation, it is interesting to consider the effects associated with an independent heating mechanism on the GW signal.
-This is particularly important for ensuring a successful reheating at low inflationary scales, $\mathcal{H}_{\rm kin} \lesssim 10^{5.5} \text{ GeV}$, where the radiation temperature of the Higgs sector alone is generically below $T_{\rm BBN}\simeq5 \text{ MeV}$.
-The details of the heating mechanism are not needed, as long as there exists a radiation-like sector whose energy density is greater than the Higgs'.
-In so doing, the heating stage is entirely described by the new sector's heating efficiency that we label with $\chi$, namely $\Theta_{\text{ht}}^{\chi} \equiv \rho_{\chi}(a_{\rm rad})/ \rho_{\phi}(a_{\rm rad})$.
-This quantity is the only additional free parameter we need to consider in our analysis.
-Since $\Theta_{\text{ht}}^{\chi} \geq \Theta_{\text{ht}}^{h}$ by construction, the heating temperature is higher than the Higgs-only scenario,
+Although the tachyonic particle production in a HIPT scenario is a very efficient way to achieve a reheated Universe in non-oscillatory models of inflation, it is interesting to consider the effects on the GW signal associated to a different heating mechanism.
+This is particularly important for ensuring a successful heating at low inflationary scales, $\mathcal{H}_{\rm kin} \lesssim 10^{5.5} \text{ GeV}$, where the radiation temperature of the Higgs sector alone is generically below $T_{\rm BBN}\simeq5 \text{ MeV}$.
+The specific details of a fully independent heating mechanism are not needed, as long as there exists a radiation-like sector whose energy density is greater than the Higgs'.
+Even within our framework, two effects can lead to a larger heating efficiency than the one expected from the phase transition alone.
+In our starting assumptions we have neglected the additional effect that a tree-level coupling to the inflaton field might have on the Higgs fluctuations.
+For a generic quartic interaction $\sim g^2h^2\phi^2$ the non-adiabatic transition to kination can produce an initial abundance of Higgs particles \cite{Bettoni:2021qfs} thus leading to overall higher Higgs energy density. \footnote{To ensure that the Higgs mass remains independent of the inflaton field in the late Universe, one must assume that, following the transition from inflation to kination, this quartic interaction either becomes negligible or is forbidden by symmetry considerations \cite{Bettoni:2021qfs, Rubio:2017gty}.} On top of this effect, the non-instantaneous change in the Ricci scalar can also lead to some transient amplification of the Higgs fluctuations, a factor that is more important for small values of $\xi$.